Johnyboi77/Johnyboi77/README.md

 Hi, I'm Jonas Frey
-🖥️ I've been coding in Python for over 1 years
+🖥️ I've been coding in Python for about a year
 <!--
 **Johnyboi77/Johnyboi77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.